Does this sound familiar?

 • Is this a live course, or can I work through it on my own?

 The lessons are prerecorded, so you can work through them at your own pace.
 You can take as long as you want to complete the course.
-You will have access to a private, online group of current and former course participants, for mutual support.
+In addition to the course content, you will have access to live meditation sessions with Susan and a supportive community of other meditators.

 • How often will the course content be released?

-• How long does it take to complete the courseT?
+• How long does it take to complete the course?

-The course was envisioned as an 8-week journey.
-However, you can take as long as you like to work through the lessons and work with the practices.
-It is not recommended to complete it in less than 8 weeks.
+The course was envisioned as an 8- to 10-week journey.
+However, you can take as long as you like to work through the lessons and engage with the practices.
+To get the most from the course, it is not recommended to complete it in less than 8 weeks.

 • How are the lessons formatted?

 Every module contains a number of lessons, some guided practices, questions for personal reflection, and module recaps.
 Most of the actual lessons are presented in video format.
 The guided practices are primarily audio.
 The module recaps and questions for personal reflection are presented as text.
-There are also some printable PDFs and visual meditations.
+There are also some printable PDFs, and an immersive nature visual meditation is included in each module.
 The lessons are presented in an easy-to-follow, linear format that keeps track of your progress.

 • How do I access the course materials?